 - Low Season: March – June

 - March – May (spring), June – August (summer), September – October (fall), November – March (winter)

-The absolute best time to visit Malaysia is between March and June, but that’s not the only time to come here.
-But high humidity and lots of rain in the wet season means that there are some times of the year that are worth avoiding.
+The absolute best time to travel to Malaysia is between March and June, but that’s not the only time to visit.
+High humidity and lots of rain in the wet season means that there are some times of the year that are worth avoiding.